znadhiac/boutique_hotel_performance_analysis/README.md

 ---

 ## TOOLS USED
+- **MySQL:** Used to design the relational schema and perform analytical queries using joins, aggregations, and filtering to answer business questions and extract insights.

-**Python (Pandas) and Jupyter Notebook:** Used for data cleaning and preprocessing, including handling missing values, removing duplicates, correcting data types, and validating relational integrity.
+- **Python (Pandas) and Jupyter Notebook:** Used for data cleaning and preprocessing, including handling missing values, removing duplicates, correcting data types, and validating relational integrity.
-**MySQL:** Applied for querying and analyzing the relational data to answer business questions and derive insights.
+- **Markdown (.md)**: Used to document the analysis report, key findings, and business recommendations in a structured and readable format.
-**Tableau:** Utilized to visualize key metrics and trends through clear, interactive dashboards and charts.
+- **Tableau:** Utilized to visualize key metrics and trends through clear, interactive dashboards and charts.